zerak222/learningnode/README.md

 # learningnode
-This project is for learning node js for myself
+This project is for learning node js